gbernady/git-credential-op/README.md

 ynghx4vcntp3zvhqyehlcp7v7f    Personal
 ```

-Once you have the [1Password CLI](https://developer.1password.com/docs/cli/get-started/) up and running, you can enable the credential helper in your git configuration with:
+Once you have [1Password CLI](https://developer.1password.com/docs/cli/get-started/) up and running, you can enable the credential helper in your git configuration with:

 ```sh
 git config --global credential.helper op